 Vulnerabilities solved by deck joist tape

 Decks are expected to withstand rain or snow year round for decades.
 However, persistent moisture is the enemy of any deck.
 Water trapped between boards or in hidden cracks can reduce the life expectancy of many decks.
 Leaves, pet hair or other debris caught between floor boards may hold moisture.
 This can foster fungal growth that breaks down wood.
 Additionally, splits or cracks in the top of deck floor joists hold water that may freeze and expand.
 This may widen the cracks and cause screws or nails to loosen.
-If an older decks is re-floored, addressing the problems associated with splits and cracks are particularly important.
+If an older decks is re-floored, addressing the problems associated with splits and cracks is of particularly importance.

 When re-flooring an older deck, applying deck joist tape to the top of the floor joists can significantly extend the life of the deck.
 Joist tape sheds water and seals around screws that secure the new floor boards.